St. Joseph's College of Engineering and Technology, Palai: SJCET Journal of Engineering and Management

 SJCET Journal of Engineering and Management is a technical national journal published half yearly by St. Joseph's College of Engineering and Technology, Pala.

-Cynosure 2015
+Exposities

-Cynosure is the quadrennial technical exposition organized by St. Joseph's College of Engineering and Technology, Pala, in its endeavor for social outreach to the local and mofussil residents.
+Cynosure is the quadrennial technical exposition organised by St. Joseph's College of Engineering and Technology, Pala, in its endeavor for social outreach to the local and mofussil residents.
 The programmes and themes of Cynosure are focused on youth empowerment and inculcation of scientific temper among them.
 Cynosure 2015 was held during the three days from 17 to 19 September 2015.

-Infrastructure and facilities
+Infrastructure

 SJCET is a residential campus having residential facilities for both students and faculty.
 Facilities include canteen, cafeteria, book store, gymnasium, bank (South Indian Bank) and medical care centre.